limnix/CS4480-Final-Project/README.md

 ER Diagram and Schema Representation png's are screenshots of the ER Diagram and Schema Representation that we completed.

+CSC4480 Presentation.pptx contains our PowerPoint presentation that was given to the class.

 ## Contributions
 Colin Gamroth